onero/angular-jenkinsci/README.md

 docker compose-up
 ```

-This way you will see the output of the container, which is needed because of the intial admin installation token [read more](https://jenkins.io/doc/book/installing/)
+This way you will see the output of the container, which is needed because of the initial admin installation token [read more](https://jenkins.io/doc/book/installing/)

 After initial installation, simply run

 ```
 docker-compose up -d
 ```

+Jenkins is hosted on [localhost:1337](http://localhost:1337/)